 - Pocket Location and Type: Submuscular, Subglandular, and Dual Plane

 - No Touch Implant Placement

 Incision Locations: Inframammary, Periareolar, and Transaxillary

 The decision regarding the surgical approach used for your breast augmentation is just as important as choosing a properly fitting implant.
-With three major incision locations to choose from, Dr. Zemmel takes time with each of his patients at Richmond Aesthetic Surgery to determine which approach can best produce beautiful results with the fastest recovery period.
+With three major incision locations to choose from, Dr. Zemmel and Dr. Reddy take time with each of their patients at Richmond Aesthetic Surgery to determine which approach can best produce beautiful results with the fastest recovery period.